quantum-lichen/Lichen-Universe-Unified/LMEC_CEML/README.md

 * **UICT (Unified Information Compression Theory):** Describes global informational dynamics (**Physics**).
 * **CEML (Cognitive Entropy Minimization Law):** Describes local selection rules (**Mind**).

+Scope and Status

+Terminology & Scope.
+The term “law” in Cognitive Entropy Minimization Law (CEML) is used in an operational and heuristic sense, inspired by analogies with physical selection principles, not as a claim of a proven universal physical law.
+CEML is proposed as a candidate cognitive selection principle: a formal, testable, and falsifiable framework describing how intelligent systems may preferentially select informational structures under constraints of context, memory, and energy.
+Its validity is empirical and conditional, and it is intended to guide analysis, experimentation, and system design rather than to assert absolute epistemic truth.

 ---

 # 🇫🇷 VERSION FRANÇAISE